Juvenile law cases generally fall into three categories:

 What if I have a complaint about a court-appointed juvenile dependency attorney?

 Any party to a juvenile dependency proceeding who has a complaint against his or her own court-appointed dependency attorney may use the court's complaint process and fill out, sign, and send in a complaint form.
 The complaint will be reviewed by the Complaint Administrator who will, in as confidential a manner as possible, investigate the complaint and make recommendations regarding how it should be resolved.

-To obtain a hearing date for a transfer-in contact the Juvenile Clerk’s Office, at the below number, for the specific date, time and department assignment.
+To obtain a hearing date for a transfer-in, contact the Juvenile Clerk's Office, at the below number, for the specific date, time, and department assignment and location.
 You must provide the full name of the minor, date of birth, city of residence and custody status.

 - Juvenile Filing Division Clerk: 925-608-1000.
 The prompts to reach a Juvenile Clerk is: 1 for English, 7 for Juvenile, 1 for the Juvenile Clerks Office.

 - Hours of Operation: Monday - Friday, excluding holidays.
 Phone hours (subject to change): 10:00 am - 2:00 pm.